Lithirabudvin/Zypher-Hardware/README.md

 ## Acknowledgements

-This project is part of the Smart BSF Farming ecosystem developed collaboratively by Team SHOCKERS, complementing the mobile app and hardware units.
+This project is part of the Smart BSF Farming ecosystem developed collaboratively by Team Zypher, complementing the mobile app and hardware units.

 ---

-*For questions or collaboration, please open an issue or contact the maintainers.*